-If problems have not been corrected within two (2) hours of the initial contact, the Consultant shall send qualified maintenance personnel to the respective Client's site to take necessary actions to correct the issue reported (defect, problem or non-conformity).
+If problems have not been corrected within two (2) hours of the initial contact, the Software developing firm shall send qualified maintenance personnel to the respective Client's site to take necessary actions to correct the issue reported (defect, problem or non-conformity).

-If faults are not corrected within the time limits specified in the Table-2, the Client shall be entitled to a penalty payment for each hour that the Consultant fails to resolve the fault.
+If faults are not corrected within the time limits specified in the Table-2, the Client shall be entitled to a penalty payment for each hour that the Software developing firm fails to resolve the fault.